 ‘There is an instructive contrast between the Hannah who, distraught and averse to food, went to pray, and the Hannah who returned to join the family.
 Though outwardly her circumstances had not changed, she was now joyous and resolute, full of assurance that her prayer would be answered.’
 (Baldwin)

-1 Sam 1:19 Early the next morning they arose and worshiped before the LORD and then went back to their home at Ramah.
-Elkanah lay with Hannah his wife, and the LORD remembered her.
+1:19 They got up early the next morning and after worshiping the LORD, they returned to their home at Ramah.
+Elkanah had marital relations with his wife Hannah, and the LORD remembered her.